 The Institute collaborates with other learned and professional organisations to provide a range of joint lectures and events in addition to those organised for its core membership.
 The Institute has a long history of collaborating with other organisations and welcomes applications for ‘associated society’ status from interested Groups, Societies, and Institutes who share similar aims and objectives.
+For more information and to become a corresponding society with the Institute see our ‘Corresponding Societies’ page.

 The Geological Society of London